#INCLUDE filename="include_head.html"><#INCLUDE filename="include_header.html" > <#INCLUDE filename="include_menu.html" restriction="IsValidSession">

 All your requests in Aeon are saved in perpetuity regardless of the status of the request.

 When you submit items by selecting "Save for Later" you are saving these items to the Saved Requests queue.
 This queue in Aeon saves items that you will review later before submitting for retrieval.
 There are no limits on how many items you may save to the Saved Requests queue.
+Note that you must manually submit saved requests for retrieval by selecting a date of use.

 All duplication requests should be made through Aeon.
 Use SearchWorks, the Online Archives of California collection guides or the digital collections site to locate the item and collection from which you wish to purchase duplications, and follow the system prompts to submit a Duplication Order.
 You must submit a separate Duplication Order for each item or collection record.